Recorded

 We piled (the Stones) into Andrew (Oldham)'s Rolls and headed for Primrose Hill in North London.
 When we reached the top of the hill, there was this well-known London character called Maxie - a sort of prototype hippy - just standing on his own playing the flute.
 Mick walked up to hyim and offered him a joint and his only response was Ah - breakfast!

-being difficult.
-The whole point of the Between The Buttons pictures
+whole point of the Between The Buttons pictures is that we

 [It was the] first studio session at which we concentrated on an album as a finished product.